 Lisbon Cathedral (Sé de Lisboa) and Treasury

-Practical: The cathedral nave is free to enter.
-The cloister costs €4 and the Treasury €2.50.
-Open Monday to Saturday, 9am–7pm (cloister closes at 6pm).
-The cathedral is in the heart of Alfama, a short walk uphill from Praça do Comércio.
+Practical: Cathedral nave is free.
+Cloister €4, Treasury €2.50.
+Open Monday to Saturday, 9am–7pm (cloister closes 6pm).
+Heart of Alfama, short walk uphill from Praça do Comércio.
 Tram 28 stops directly outside.

 Castelo de São Jorge — Castle and Archaeological Museum